 - Postdates pregnancy

-What are the Symptoms of Meconium Aspiration Syndrome?
+What are the Symptoms?

-One of the most obvious symptoms of MAS is a bluish appearance shortly after birth.
-In addition, babies may experience:
+One of the most obvious symptoms of meconium aspiration syndrome is a bluish appearance shortly after birth.
+This is called cyanosis.

 - Lack of breathing, rapid breathing, or no breathing at all